ntnhut/LeetSolve/docs/source/preface.md

 Welcome to **The Problem Solver's Guide To Coding**, a comprehensive journey to master **problem-solving**, **data structures**, **algorithms**, and **programming techniques** using **C++**.

-This book results from my experiences, challenges, and successes in my programming career.
+This book results from my experiences, challenges, failures and successes in my programming career.
 It started with a discovery during a pivotal moment in my career change in the summer of 2021.

 During that transitional period, I came across **LeetCode**, a platform that became my daily companion in improving my programming skills.
 What began as a tool for practicing new languages, specifically Golang and C#, soon evolved into a deep exploration of my most proficient language, C++.